This article originally appeared on VICE Poland.

-Photographer Andrew Miksys was born and raised in Seatlle, but his family is Lithuanian.
-The first time he visited his homeland was to meet some distant relatives, back in the 1990s.
+Photographer Andrew Miksys was born and raised in Seattle, but his family is Lithuanian.
+The first time he visited his homeland was back in the 1990s, when he traveled there to meet some distant relatives.
 On his second visit he stumbled upon a small disco in the outskirts of a tiny Lithuanian village.
 Fascinated by the atmosphere and the people he met there, Miksys set out to tour small towns around the country and photograph the places where the locals unwind.
-He later collected those photographs into a book, Disko.
+He later collected those photographs in a book, Disko.

 When was the first time you visited a Lithuanian disco?

 I was in this village and saw some kids going into a building with a case of beer.
 This was in 1999.
 I'm not sure exactly why, but I decided to follow them and discovered a disco.
-It was pretty run down and still looked the way it must have done during Soviet rule – there was even a metal Lenin head on the wall.
+It was pretty run-down and still looked the way it must have done during Soviet rule—there was even a metal Lenin head on the wall.
 Later, the bartender gave me the head as a gift.
 I went back there a few times to take more photographs, and on the way I noticed more discos in the villages I drove through.
-In the following weeks and years I found more of these kind of discos all over Lithuania.
+In the following weeks and years, I found more of these discos all over Lithuania.

 What was it that made you want to turn this into a project?

 Mostly I was fascinated by how strongly these places still echoed their USSR past.
 All the young people who frequented them were caught somewhere between those memories and an unknown future.
 Lithuania changed a lot during the 2000s.
 It went from a being a former Soviet republic to an EU member state.